Multi Factor Authentication - A Guide for Users

 Our MFA Administration tool is now mandatory for all customers (excluding SSO users), providing an extra layer of security for users accessing the Governance and Risk platform.

-You'll be prompted to select a method by which to receive the Authentication codes - the default is SMS (text message) but your account Administrator will choose the method(s) available to you.
+You'll be prompted to select a method by which to receive the Authentication codes; the default is SMS (text message) but your account Administrator will choose the method(s) available to you.

 Once you enter your mobile number and click Continue, you'll be prompted to confirm the mobile number via an authentication code.